How to carry out an annual health and welfare review of livestock

 The farmer will contact you to arrange a review.

 There’s no set amount of time for a review, but it’s likely to take between 2 and 3 hours of your time and the farmer’s time.
-The farmer can agree with you to spread the review over several regular visits to the farm or do it in a single visit.

 The farmer must make sure the review is completed and they claim their funding within 6 months from the date they accepted their agreement offer.
-They can have one agreement for a review every 10 months for one eligible type of livestock.

 - cattle: testing required for an annual health and welfare review